sandboxie-plus/sandboxie-docs/Content/SandboxieTrace.md

 ### Review the Trace for **IpcTrace** and **PipeTrace**

-The information collected by the Sandboxie trace facility is logged in the system debugger log.
-You will need a utility to display this log: [DebugView](https://docs.microsoft.com/it-it/sysinternals/downloads/debugview) from Sysinternals (now Microsoft) is recommended.
+~~The information collected by the Sandboxie trace facility is logged in the system debugger log.
+You will need a utility to display this log: [DebugView](https://docs.microsoft.com/it-it/sysinternals/downloads/debugview) from Sysinternals (now Microsoft) is recommended.~~

-(On Windows Vista, output from the system debugger log is disabled by default.
-[This blog post](https://web.archive.org/web/20080731211018/http://blogs.msdn.com:80/doronh/archive/2006/11/14/where-did-my-debug-output-go-in-vista.aspx) explains how to enable the output.)
+~~On Windows Vista and later, output from the system debugger log is disabled by default.
+[This blog post](https://web.archive.org/web/20080731211018/http://blogs.msdn.com:80/doronh/archive/2006/11/14/where-did-my-debug-output-go-in-vista.aspx) explains how to enable the output.~~

+The trace options no longer log to the kernel debug output, but to the resource access log of Sandboxie, so it's not expected to see anything in DebugView.
+You can set the trace options on a per box basis such that only the boxes you need will generate trace logs, see also [#886](https://github.com/sandboxie-plus/Sandboxie/issues/886).

-The trace will display output in the following format.
+The following trace will display output in the following format.
 (Assuming **IpcTrace**, and **PipeTrace** enabled.)

 ...
 (001404) SBIE (FA) 00120116.01.00000000 \Device\NamedPipe\ShimViewer